-IV.
 Application pre-review:

-To ensure a quality application has been submitted, an administrative/scientific merit review will be conducted by Research Affairs.
+To ensure that a quality application has been submitted, an administrative/scientific merit review will be conducted by Research Affairs.
 Administrators will decide which application(s) should move forward for reviewer assignment and consideration for funding.

-- A. Review will include a rigorous evaluation of the formatting and science to determine if NIH standards are met. - B. Administrators will decide and communicate directly with PIs if edits will be allowed or if the application will be withdrawn.
+This review will include a rigorous evaluation of the formatting and science to determine if NIH standards are met.
+Administrators will decide and communicate directly with PIs if edits will be allowed or if the application will be withdrawn.

-V. Criteria for Full Application Evaluation:

-Awards will be based primarily on scientific merit, including significance, innovation, originality of approach, technical merit, and consistency with institutional interests and goals.
-The quality of inter-school collaboration, the PI leadership plan, justification of the budget, and potential for future funding will also be considered.
-Inclusion of preliminary data supporting the proposed study is recommended.
+Criteria for Evaluation: Awards will be based primarily on scientific merit, including significance, innovation, approach, and investigator.
+The strength of the basic/clinical collaboration, the PI leadership plan, alignment with institutional interests and goals, and the adequacy of the budget, with justification, will also be considered.
+Inclusion of preliminary data supporting the proposed study is highly recommended.
 In the absence of preliminary data, strong literature support for the planned study is required.
-The focus will be on funding high-impact, paradigm-shifting, innovative projects.
+The focus will be on funding high impact, paradigm shifting, innovative projects, and preference will be given to projects anticipated to provide long-term benefits to both the LLU investigator and LLUH entities.
 Consequently, the application must clearly describe the potential impact of the project on the field and highlight its innovative elements.
 Applications are expected to appropriately address issues of rigor and reproducibility.
-Proposals will be reviewed by a panel of investigators selected including those with extramural funding and service on federal grant review panels.
-A subset of the panel with expertise in social, behavioral, and qualitative research may review applications focused on such studies.
-To the extent possible, that it can be maintained in the review process, applications will be kept confidential, but the abstracts of funded projects will be published.
+Proposals will be reviewed by a panel of investigators, selected to include those with a record of extramural funding and a preference for those who currently serve or have recently served on federal grant review panels.
+To the extent possible, applications will be kept confidential, but the abstracts of funded projects may be published.

-- VI.
 Application Format: Text must be 11 point or larger with six lines per inch and margins of at least one-half inch.
-The sections identified below may not exceed their indicated page limits.
-Headers, footers, and appendices are not allowed.
-The following sections are expected: - VII.
-Title Page (one page): Include the title of the project, names of both principal investigators, their contact information (including institutional e-mail, phone numbers, WhatsApp Id, Skype Id, Zoom Id, name of department or center), a list of all key personnel, and total dollars requested.
+Headers and footers should not be used.
+The sections identified below may not exceed their indicated page limits, and appendices are not allowed.
+The following headings are expected.

+Title Page (one page): Include the title of the project, names of both principle investigators, their contact information (including (as applicable) institutional e-mail, phone numbers, WhatsApp ID, Skype ID, Zoom ID, ORCID ID, name of department and/or center and any collaborating institution(s)), a list of all key personnel involved in the project, and total dollars requested.
-VIII.
-Abstract & Key Words (up to 30 lines of text):

-The project summary/abstract is a succinct and accurate description of the proposed work and should be able to stand on its own (separate from the application).
+Abstract and Key Words (up to 30 lines of text): The project summary/abstract is a succinct and accurate description of the proposed work and should be able to stand on its own (separate from the application).
 This section should be informative to other persons working in the same or related fields and understandable to a scientifically literate reader.
 Please be concise.
 State the application's broad, long-term objectives and specific aims, making reference to the health relatedness of the project.
 Describe the research design and methods for achieving the stated goals.
 Be sure that the project summary reflects the key focus of the proposed project.
-Four to six key words are required to identify the general area of research and the principal elements of the study.
+Four to six keywords are required to identify the general area of research and the principal elements of the study.